Patient Declaration of Values:

 In 2013, St. Mary’s Regional Cardiac Care Centre celebrated its 10th anniversary, and in 2014, St. Mary’s also celebrated 10 years of Thoracic and Respiratory Excellence.

-For 90 years, the Sisters of St. Joseph have maintained their tradition of ministering to the sick – an honor which dates back over two and a half centuries.
+For more than 90 years, the Sisters of St. Joseph have maintained their tradition of ministering to the sick – an honor which dates back over two and a half centuries.
 The staff, physicians, and volunteers at St. Mary’s strive to carry forward the legacy of the Sisters by providing the finest possible health care.
-Their caring skills and insistence on excellence are a testament to the leadership and vision of the Sisters, and it is a privilege to continue their legacy by living the Mission and Values they held in such high regard.
+Their caring skills and insistence on excellence are a testament to the leadership and vision of the Sisters, and it is a privilege to continue their legacy by living the Mission they held in such high regard.